-In 2010 the single party government of the Lao PDR celebrated thirty-five years in power.
+In 2015 the single party government of the Lao PDR celebrated forty years in power.
 The single-party political doctrine follows the Vietnamese model.
 Lao is closely aligned with Vietnam both politically, militarily as well as for trade purposes.
 It has strong and growing ties with China too.
 Relations are now friendly with its capitalist neighbour Thailand; trade is flourishing and disputes are centred mainly around border demarcation and repatriation of Lao, mainly Hmong, ethnic minority refugees living in Thailand.

 Although the Lao government is socialist in style, many capitalist ideas such as private land and business ownership are encouraged.
 Full and partially State-owned enterprises still exist, but the private and joint venture sector is expanding rapidly, especially in and around cities.
 Hydroelectric power projects financed via foreign aid contribute significantly to the Lao GDP and export income.
 Electricity is sold mainly to Thailand.